bweir/slit/README.md

 This feature is inherently platform and build environment dependent and will make your tutorial build less portable.
 Use wisely!

-This feature is disable by default.
+This feature is disabled by default.
 Enable with `-s`.

 ### More info